SchoolsWeb SchoolsWeb

 Manager Responsibilities:

-Carry out an assessment of the risk to employees (and volunteers, agency workers, pupils and clients) when carrying out particular activities.
-Guidance on how to do this is given in the COSHH Policy which is available on The Source (Health & Safety Policies & Procedures – COSHH [Section 4.1]).
+• Carry out an assessment of the risk to employees (and volunteers, agency workers, pupils and clients) when carrying out particular activities.
+Guidance on how to do this is given in the COSHH Policy which is available on the staff intranet (Health & Safety Policies & Procedures – COSHH [Section 4.1]).

 *Zoonosis – a disease which can be transmitted from animals to humans.